beling/book-pl/src/ch11-01-writing-tests.md

 an example of the format for a typical test.
 Let’s run it to see that this test passes.

-The `cargo test` command runs all tests in our project, as shown in listing 11-2.
+The `cargo test` command runs all tests in our project, as shown in Listing 11-2.

 ```console